herdr

 socket api

-herdr exposes a local unix socket that agents can talk to directly. create workspaces and tabs, split panes, spawn agents, read output, and wait for state changes.
+agents can use herdr too. the local unix socket lets agents create workspaces, split panes, spawn other agents, read output, and wait for state changes.

-# create a workspace with a label
+# create a workspace and tab

-herdr workspace create --cwd ~/project --label "api server"
+herdr workspace create --cwd ~/project --label "api"

-# split a pane and run a command
+# split a pane and run

 herdr pane split 1-1 --direction right